A NSW Government website

 The NSW Environmental Trust is an independent body established under the Environmental Trust Act 1998 that supports grant projects which enhance the environment of New South Wales.
 Technical Review Committees are established under the Act and provide independent advice and recommendations to Trust staff and the Trust Board.

-The purpose of this committee is to advise the NSW Environmental Trust on major projects that prioritise healthy Country and recognise and value Aboriginal peoples, their traditional knowledge and practices and connection to Country, and to provide ongoing guidance to projects throughout their lifecycle.
+The purpose of the Healthy Country Technical Review Committee is to advise the NSW Environmental Trust on major projects that prioritise healthy Country and recognise and value Aboriginal peoples, their traditional knowledge and practices and connection to Country, and to provide ongoing guidance to projects throughout their lifecycle.

-We are seeking expertise, representation and knowledge of different Country and cultural practices across New South Wales including, but not exclusive to:
+Expertise, representation and knowledge of different Country and cultural practices across New South Wales has been sought including, but not exclusive to:

 Experience in one of the following areas is also highly regarded:

-Applications are now open until 5 pm Wednesday 4 June 2025.
+Applications closed 5 pm Wednesday 4 June 2025.

 The main role of a Technical Review Committee is to provide independent advice and recommendations to Trust staff and the Trust Board on project proposals and, if funded, guidance on project progress through to completion.